 Judge Bannister was re-elected in 1996 and again in November 2001 for his third term.

 In November 2005, upon the retirement of Judge Bannister, Mark Zugelder was appointed by the Governor of the State.
 On November 8, 2005 Cynthia M. Heck was elected to fulfill the unexpired term of Judge Richard Bannister and took office on December 6, 2005.
-Judge Heck was re-elected to a six year term beginning in January, 2008.
+Judge Heck was re-elected to a six year term beginning in January, 2008 and two additional six-year terms beginning January 2014 and January 2020.
 Upon the retirement of Clerk of Courts, Jerry Kaylor in December 2011, Karen Goffena was appointed Clerk of Courts by Judge Heck.

 Today the Court’s jurisdiction includes the Cities of Vandalia, Englewood, Union and Clayton, Townships of Butler and Harrison.
 The Court relocated to the second floor of the Vandalia Justice Center in 1999.